top of page

 Episode 1: Sociohistorical context and the power of empathy

-In this episode, we explore different kinds of (competing) political orientations to language in education in the US and Australia, and highlight the limitations of English-only approaches.
+In this first episode, we explore different kinds of (competing) political orientations to language in education in the US and Australia, and highlight the limitations of English-only approaches.
 We also discuss how activities that promote empathy amongst teachers can be a good preliminary strategy for exploring the significance of a multilingual stance.

 bottom of page